 So far we have been looking at the flows of spending and receipts that take place each year and the deficits and surpluses they result in.
 But because governments run deficits much more often than they run surpluses, they have built up a significant stock of outstanding debt over time.
+Occasional crises, such as wars or pandemics, which increase expenditure or reduce receipts often add significantly to public debt.

-Generally speaking, if the public sector runs a deficit in a particular year, debt will rise in cash terms.
+Normally, if the public sector runs a deficit in a particular year, debt will rise in cash terms.
 But it can still fall as a share of national income if the cash size of the economy is growing sufficiently strongly.
-(That said, it is also important to be aware that some government activity adds to its debt without adding to the deficit in any given year, most significantly providing loans to students and businesses where the loans are financial assets for the government, provided they are expected to be repaid in future.)
+(That said, some government activity adds to its debt without adding to the deficit in any given year, most significantly providing loans to students and businesses where the loans are financial assets for the government, provided they are expected to be repaid in future.)

 The most widely watched measure of debt in the UK is 'public sector net debt', which subtracts the relatively small amount of assets that the Government could readily turn into cash if required (for example, foreign exchange reserves) from the gross total.
-We expect public sector net debt to be 101.9 per cent of national income in 2022-23, which is equivalent to around £2.6 trillion or £91,000 per household, and then rise to a peak of 106.7 in 2023-24 before falling gradually to reach 99.3 per cent in 2027-28.
-In cash terms, we expect it to stand at £3 trillion by then.
+We expect public sector net debt to fall gradually from its peak of 98.8 per cent of national income in 2024-25 to 94.3 per cent of national income in 2028-29, which is equivalent to around £3.1 trillion or £104,000 per household.

-One of the Government's legislated fiscal targets is to make sure that debt (on a slightly different measure that removes the effect of BoE schemes, including loans to banks and building societies) is falling relative to national income in three years' time, thereby beginning to reverse the big increase associated with the financial crisis, pandemic and associated recessions and government response.
-Rising spending - particularly on debt interest and welfare benefits - means that this target is missed, with debt on this measure rising until 2025-26.
-The Government also proposed new fiscal targets, including this same measure of debt falling relative to national income in five years' time - a target that is met thanks to medium-term tax rises and spending cuts.
+One of the Government's legislated fiscal targets is to make sure that debt (on a slightly different measure that removes the effect of BoE schemes, including loans to banks and building societies) is falling relative to national income in five years' time, partly reversing the big increases associated with the financial crisis, pandemic and associated recessions and government responses.
+This target is only just met in our latest forecast.